Sound-control answer

 Concrete building floor soundproofing

 The 12mm (½”) cork underlay has been tested and found to absorb 48 dB of noise and 6mm (1/4”) cork underlay absorb 23 dB of noise.
 This is the number that can be ADDED to your subfloor’s calculated rating of (assume 27 dB).
-That means the subfloor you have (assume 27 dB) together with the 12mm cork underlay will achieve 75dB.
-If you work with a cork floating floor (19dB) over top of the 6mm cork underlay (23dB), you can add (with confidence) 42 dB worth of acoustic insulation to the 27dB subfloor.
-That means it is entirely possible to have a floor-ceiling assembly that will achieve 69 dB…without effort.
+The final assembly rating depends on your building’s existing structure; the per-product acoustic test statements are linked from each product page.
+If you work with a cork floating floor (19dB) over top of the 6mm cork underlay (23dB), you can add (with confidence) 42 dB worth of acoustic insulation (19 dB + 23 dB, per the individual product test statements).

 Wood-frame building floor soundproofing

 We will recommend you order cork underlayment with Forna cork floating flooring.
-With 6mm underlay (23dB) + 12mm floating floor(19dB) = 42dB, you can achieve 69 dB.
-Or 12mm underlay (48) + 12mm floating floor (19dB) = 67 dB, you can achieve 92 dB.
-A “92 dB” is considered “Super Quiet Acoustic floor” without having to add hundreds of thousands of dollars of acoustic ceilings.
+With 6mm underlay (23dB) + 12mm floating floor(19dB) = 42dB of acoustic improvement.
+Or 12mm underlay (48) + 12mm floating floor (19dB) = 67 dB.
+These are the per-product tested improvements; the final assembly rating depends on your building’s existing floor and ceiling structure.

 STC/IIC – Flooring, Cork Underlayment, Subfloor and Ceiling